WolframLang: Define Function with Optional Parameters

 (* {x, y, z} *)

-Define Function with Optional Named Parameters
+Optional Named Parameters

-To Define a function with optional named parameters:
+To define a function with optional named parameters:

 Define the optional parameters and their default values like this: